jimiadams/jimiadams.github.io/_pages/about.md

 recent updates & upcoming talks
 ------
-  - **Jul 5-10**: The Sunbelt and NetSci meetings are [combined](https://networks2021.net) this year!
-Presentations of work I'm involved in (links require registration):
+  - **Jul 5-10**: The Sunbelt and NetSci meetings were [combined](https://networks2021.net) this year!
+Presentations of work I'm involved in (links are to recorded talks):
-    - Jul 5 - Jeffrey Smith will be presenting a paper (w/ Robin Gauthier, Kelly Markowski, & Sela Harcey) estimating how network clustering alters vaccine efficacy ([link](https://whova.com/portal/webapp/njcn_202106/Agenda/1734697)).
+    - I presented work with Chris Marcum & Molly Copeland using PROSPER data to ask whether teens avoid dating their friends' exes ([link](https://www.youtube.com/watch?v=r4sRlS-1lYM)).
-    - Jul 6 - Nicholas Landry will be presenting a simulation-based paper demonstrating how uniplex data under-represents multiplex diffusion processes ([link](https://whova.com/portal/webapp/njcn_202106/Agenda/1734903)).
+    - Nicholas Landry presented a simulation-based paper demonstrating how uniplex data under-represents multiplex diffusion processes ([link](https://drive.google.com/file/d/1HSyybC0qNhbjEr7dYFQgDgHtLizbfD3l/view)).
-    - Jul 7 - I'll be presenting a paper (w/ Chris Marcum & Molly Copeland) using PROSPER data on whether teens avoid dating their friends' exes ([link](https://whova.com/portal/webapp/njcn_202106/Agenda/1735174)).
+    - Jeffrey Smith presented a paper (w/ Robin Gauthier, Kelly Markowski, & Sela Harcey) estimating how network clustering alters population-level vaccine efficacy.
   - **Jul 1**: The modeling team I worked with on SARS-COV-2 for the state of CO has a [paper](https://wwwnc.cdc.gov/eid/article/27/9/20-4167_article) now out in *Emrgining Infectious Diseases* on how policies shifted state-wide response.
   - **Jun 28**: We are launching a new Book Reviews section at the *[Journal of Social Structure](https://www.exeley.com/journal/journal_of_social_structure)*!
 I am serving as the inaugural Book Review Editor, so please send suggestions my way.
   - **Jun 28**: My "[review essay](https://journals.sagepub.com/doi/full/10.1177/00943061211021083e)" about COVID-19 is out in *Contemporary Sociology*.
 It's based largely on Nicholas Christakis's book *Apollo's Arrow*.